Juniper/terraform-provider-apstra/docs/data-sources/datacenter_routing_zone.md

 - `had_prior_vlan_id_config` (Boolean) Used to trigger plan modification when `vlan_id` has been removed from the configuration in managed resource context, this attribute will always be `null` and should be ignored in data source context.
 - `had_prior_vni_config` (Boolean) Used to trigger plan modification when `vni` has been removed from the configuration in managed resource context, this attribute will always be `null` and should be ignored in data source context.
 - `import_route_targets` (Set of String) Used to import routes into the EVPN VRF.
+- `junos_irb_mode` (String) Symmetric IRB Routing for EVPN on Junos devices makes use of an L3 VNI for inter-subnet routing which is embedded into EVPN Type2-routes to support better scaling for networks with large amounts of VLANs.
 - `routing_policy_id` (String) Non-EVPN blueprints must use the default policy, so this field must be null.
 Set this attribute in an EVPN blueprint to use a non-default policy.
 - `vlan_id` (Number) Used for VLAN tagged Layer 3 links on external connections.
 Leave this field blank to have it automatically assigned from a static pool in the range of 2-4094), or enter a specific value.
 - `vni` (Number) VxLAN VNI associated with the routing zone.
 Leave this field blank to have it automatically assigned from an allocated resource pool, or enter a specific value.